 Quick Ratio = (Cash + Marketable securities + Accounts receivable) / Current liabilities

-Ideal quick ratio should be 1 for a financially stable company.
+The ideal quick ratio should be one(1) for a financially stable company.

 Cash Ratio or Absolute Liquidity Ratio